sap-tutorials/Tutorials/tutorials/cp-cf-fundamentals/cp-cf-fundamentals.md

 A [Cloud Foundry service](https://docs.cloudfoundry.org/devguide/services/) is a software program, or set of programs, that are offered to all the different runtime environments.
 The most common service is a database (or some other persistent storage) which provides a common data storage location.
 Other services might include logging, messaging, or other tools common to multiple applications.

-Here is a partial list of services on the SAP Cloud Platform:
+Here is a partial list of services on the SAP BTP, Cloud Foundry environment:

 ![Partial SAP Cloud Foundry service list](sapcf-services-partial.png)